typedb/typedb-docs/08-examples/02-phone-calls-migration-java.md

 1. A Grakn Client instance `client` is created, connected to the server we have running locally at `localhost:1729`.
 2. A `session` is created, connected to the database `phone_calls`.
-3. For each `input` object in the `inputs` collection, we call the `loadDataIntoGrakn(input, session)`.
+3. For each `input` object in the `inputs` collection, we call the `loadDataIntoTypeDB(input, session)`.
 This takes care of loading the data as specified in the `input` object into our database.
 4. Finally, the `session` and `client` are both closed.

 ## Load the Data Into phone_calls